kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 ### Goals

+When using clusters with managed topologies:
-- Allow Cluster API users using managed topologies to perform chained upgrades.
+- Allow Cluster API users to perform chained upgrades.
-- Automatically perform efficient upgrades whenever possible.
+- Automatically perform chained upgrades in an efficient way by skipping workers upgrades whenever possible.
-- Allow Cluster API users to influence the upgrade plan considering e.g. availability of machines images for the intermediate versions.
+- Allow Cluster API users to influence the upgrade plan e.g. availability of machines images for the intermediate versions.

 ### Future Work

-- Consider if and how to allow users to change the target version while a chained upgrade is being performed.
+- Consider if and how to allow users to change the desired version while a chained upgrade is in progress.

 ### Non-Goals